groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.words.revision/revisionaction/_index.md

 ```

-The revision will be displayed if it is of type INSERTION or will be removed if the type is DELETION.
+Indicates that the revision will be displayed if it is of type INSERTION, or it will be removed if the type is DELETION.

 ### Reject {#Reject}
 ```